Fridges: How we test fridges

 Which? fridge tests

-To find the models that fit this bill, we carry out up to 215 checks, measurements and tests on each fridge at our temperature-controlled labs.
+To find the models that fit this bill, we carry out more than 200 checks, measurements and tests on each fridge at our temperature-controlled labs.

 To see the Which? verdict on the latest fridges, head straight to our fridge reviews.